Mobile phone in hand

 Closing Thoughts

 The fact that Google now considers mobile friendliness a ranking factor hasn’t really changed much.
-It’s simply reinforced what most savvy webmasters already know.
-That is to say, it’s reinforced the fact that we’re living in an increasingly-mobile world, and anyone who alienates mobile users will inevitably miss out.
+It has simply reinforced what most smart webmasters already know.
+That is, it has reinforced that we live in an increasingly mobile world.
+Anyone who ignores mobile users will inevitably lose out.